 Earlier this month, the Rope Rescue Team held our monthly training at the Harrison Water Tank facility.
 The kind folks at the Water Department granted us access to one of their below ground vaults to simulate a confined space rescue scenario.
 These types of emergency calls can range from underground vaults, to grain silos, to a person stuck in a culvert, and finding a site to perform this training can be somewhat challenging.
 The fire department does not respond to high number of these calls, but when we do, usually time is of the essence.
 Because of the nature of the injury to the patient or the dangerous atmosphere within the confined space it is imperative that we quickly provide aid and rescue any individuals who find themselves in these situations.
 The training event this month was a bit more creative than some we have performed in the past, due to the fact that a prop was built to create a much smaller opening to the vault than what was structurally provided.
 This particular training event was particularly useful because it allowed us to use a lot of our Confined Space specific equipment to effect the simulated rescue.
 Also, being able to train indoors when the weather isn’t the best is always appreciated, so a big thanks to the Water Department for allowing us to hold our training inside their facility.

-Well, that’s it for this month.
-Until next time, don’t forget to wave to the guys in the BRT.
+Well, that’s about it for this month, and until next time, don’t forget to wave to the boys in the BRT.